CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 ** Block unused management access **

 In order to reduce potential attack vectors, the administration of the WLAN components z.
-For example, Secure Shell (SSH), HyperText Transfer Protocol Secure (HTTPS), or SNMP can be accessed from a dedicated management network.
+For example, Secure Shell (SSH), HyperText Transfer Protocol Secure (HTTPS) or SNMP can be accessed from a dedicated management network.
 The WLAN infrastructure should not be administered via a WLAN-connected client.

 To prevent intruder attacks, a central authentication based on personalized user accounts should be established.
 The authorizations stored for the user account of the administrator must follow the minimal principle.
 In the context of emergency preparedness it is recommended to deposit a local user account (emergency user account).
 The password of the emergency user account must comply with the institution's established password policy.
 After each use of the emergency user account its password must be changed.
 Use and reason for action must subsequently be documented in a comprehensible manner.

-** Detecting and blocking unauthorized user access **
+** Detection and blocking of unauthorized user access **

 ARP spoofing attacks should be detected and fended off when IP addresses are assigned via the DHCP server.
 For this purpose, DHCP snooping and dynamic ARP inspection (DAI) can be used.